-The Projecting Subcutaneous and Self-Injectable Use Model is a web-based tool developed by Track20 to estimate the number of potential subcutaneous injectable (SC) and self-injectable (SI) users annually through 2030 for FP2020 countries.
+The Projecting Subcutaneous and Self-Injectable Use Model is a web-based tool developed by Track20 to estimate the number of potential subcutaneous injectable (SC) and self-injectable (SI) users annually through 2030 for low and lower-middle income countries.

 Analysis briefs for Burkina Faso, Kenya, Malawi, Nigeria, Pakistan, Senegal and Uganda are available at the bottom of the page.